yitzu1022/robotic_system/README.md

 ### `modular_nav.py`

-`modular_nav.py` implements `ModularNavNode`, a ROS2 node that acts as a navigation action server and a pose-republishing bridge at the same time.
+`modular_nav.py` implements `ModularNavNode`, a ROS 2 node that acts as a navigation action server and a pose-republishing bridge at the same time.

 Its startup logic is structured around four concerns.